toppic-suite/toplib/README.md

   * Sample id: ```1```
   * Method id: ```1```

+The user can add projects, samples, methods, and experiments as they needed.

 ### 3.2 Adding MS Data files
 1. Use the methods in 1.1 to preprocess top-down MS data files.